norwoodj/docs/docs/resume.md

       observability improvements to solve existing issues and ultimately reduce time needed to diagnose and fix other bugs by over 75%.
-    * Developed substantial functionality for IP traffic in Cloudflare's [Oxy framework](https://blog.cloudflare.com/from-ip-packets-to-http-the-many-faces-of-our-oxy-framework) which powers the Connectivity Hub and numerous other services at Cloudflare.
-These extensions were instrumental in both deprecating our [Wireguard](https://www.wireguard.com/) VPN service in favor of [MASQUE](https://blog.cloudflare.com/zero-trust-warp-with-a-masque/), as well as reducing resource usage of another Zero Trust data-plane service by over 90%.
+    * Developed substantial functionality for IP traffic in Cloudflare's [Oxy framework](https://blog.cloudflare.com/from-ip-packets-to-http-the-many-faces-of-our-oxy-framework) which powers the Connectivity Hub and numerous other services.
+These extensions were instrumental in deprecating our [Wireguard](https://www.wireguard.com/) VPN service in favor of [MASQUE](https://blog.cloudflare.com/zero-trust-warp-with-a-masque/), as well as reducing resource usage of another Zero Trust data-plane service by over 90%.
     * Led effort to rearchitect multiple subsystems within an external team's data-plane service that configures linux routing tables, [nftables](https://wiki.nftables.org/wiki-nftables/index.php/Main_Page) rules, and [eBPF](https://ebpf.io) programs as